 The Maslow Pyramid with its new summit

-Nichol Bradford, CEO and founder of Willow Group, recently spent a period of study at Singularity University, whose mission is to be "a global community that uses exponential technologies to address the world's greatest challenges".
+Nicholas Bradford, CEO and founder of Willow Group, recently spent a period of study at Singularity University, whose mission is to be “a global community using exponential technologies to address the world's greatest challenges.”

-Eventually, she came out convinced that the most serious problems facing humanity are not technical.
-Although it is possible to design our way out of trouble, in fact, we will not succeed until we transcend ourselves, seeing beyond our individual well-being to the need of all of us.
+Ultimately, she emerged convinced that the most serious problems facing humanity are not technical.
+While it is possible to engineer our way out of trouble, in fact, we will not succeed until we transcend ourselves, seeing beyond our individual well-being to the need of us all.

 The real summit, the best future

-In summary, what concerns the final stage of the Maslow pyramid is this.
-Having met our basic needs at the bottom of the pyramid, having worked on our emotional needs in the middle and worked to reach our potential, Maslow felt that we had to transcend the idea that makes us perceive ourselves as islands.
+In summary, what the final stage of Maslow's pyramid is about is this.
+Having met our basic needs at the base of the pyramid, worked on our emotional needs in the middle, and worked to reach our potential, Maslow felt we needed to transcend the idea that we perceive ourselves as islands.

 From the collective response to war or health emergencies to the colonization of space, the importance of coming together as a global community suggests that the very top of the pyramid is the only hope for our future.